IgniteUI/indigo-design-docfx/en/components/grid-column-moving.md

 ## Column Moving Feature

 The Grid has a `Column Moving` symbol under `Features` that represents the ghost Header Cell shown for the dragged column.
+It provides two types: a number and a text column.
 Adding this symbol has only a visual effect on your design to make it more realistic, if you want to switch the Column Moving feature, configure the Header Cells accordingly.

-## Code generation

-If the `Column Moving` symbol is added make sure to place it within the group defining the Grid as a sibling to the Header and Body groups.

 ## Additional Resources